Blue Penguin Digital Blue Penguin Digital

 Shopify is built for ecommerce.
 You can technically make it work as a brochure site, but you're paying for a cart system you don't use and working within templates designed for product listings.
 For a service business, it's the wrong tool — you'll spend more time fighting the platform than building the site.

 Yes, if the migration is handled properly.
 That means mapping every existing URL, setting up 301 redirects, preserving metadata and schema, and monitoring Search Console for crawl errors post-launch.
-Rankings typically dip for 2-4 weeks during re-indexing, then recover and often improve if the new platform is faster and cleaner.
-See our migration process for detail.
+Rankings typically dip for 2–4 weeks during re-indexing, then recover and often improve if the new platform is faster and cleaner.

 How do I know if my current platform is holding me back?